top of page

 “Those Who Work”— Warren reminds us that work is part of God’s good creation from the beginning.
 And our work ties us together- we need each other, and we need others to do their work as we do ours.
 Work makes us interdependent and gives us a place to contribute to the common good.
 “Our shared human vulnerability calls us to action—to work.”
 (67)

 The book goes on to explore the entirety of the prayer in beautiful, practical and profound ways.
 This book is deeply meaningful and helpful as a human walking through a broken world with the paradigm of faith.
 It gives voice and permission to things we feel in the human experience and allows us to humbly embrace them.
 At the root of it all is vulnerability and fragility.
 Warren presents these as realities rather than points of shame and in doing so we breathe a sigh of relief.
 Even for those who grew up in traditions that use extemporaneous prayers, you may come to love the liturgy and pre-written prayers offered, as I did.
-The gift that these prayers can offer from prayer books, the psalms, tradition or even our own writing us when we are beyond words.
+The gift that these prayers can offer from prayer books, the psalms, tradition, or even our own writing us when we are beyond words.
 Often, we are too tired, too sad, too lost, too shocked or hurt to find words.
 These prayers offer the gift of words when we can’t find our own.
 Like Warren, I have come to value the structure and tether that they consistently provide.
 This kind of prayer practice helps me as I continue to dig up the fallacy that I have to “conjure up” God’s presence somehow.
 They help me rest in the knowledge that God is already present.
 She describes how these prayers helped her to be “held by God” rather than trying to hold on to God.

 This book also provides great ground for understanding and practicing Spiritual Direction.
-It seems to me that most people come to spiritual directors feelings some portion of their vulnerability.
+It seems to me that most people come to spiritual directors feeling some portion of their vulnerability.
 Perhaps that is not how they would describe it, but it gives directees a framework for understanding their humanity and our own.
 This is a good place to start and to create space as we sit in direction.
 We perhaps can imagine ourselves in the position of “keeping watch” with a directee.
 Not that we are God, but we can be present with people in their vulnerability as they present their grief (weeping) and work, suffering, joy, and identity.
 It also helps to remember this from Warren, “categories of human vulnerability—the sick, weary, dying, suffering, afflicted, joyous—are clearly not little boxes that we fit neatly inside.”
 (10) Warren suggests that they all blur together but we pray for them individually.
-Warren offers a beautiful and helpful perspective on one prayer that offers a foundation of our understanding of ourselves, others and the shape and value of prayer itself.
+Warren offers a beautiful and helpful perspective on one prayer that offers a foundation for our understanding of ourselves, others, and the shape and value of prayer itself.

 "The Winding Path of Transformation: Finding Yourself Between Glory and Humility"